Hallie Ford: Later years and philanthropy

 Hallie moved to Salem, Oregon, in 1972.
 In 1975, she became a member of the board of trustees at Willamette University in Salem.
 In 1992 her alma mater, East Central University, named her as a distinguished alumni.
 The Fords' charity created the Ford Scholars Program scholarships for Oregon students in 1993.
 She then started the Ford Opportunity Scholarship Program in 1995 for single parents.
 Ford became a lifetime member of the board of trustees at Willamette in 1996, and received the Governor of Oregon's Arts Award for Arts Patronage.
 That year her charitable foundation became the Ford Family Foundation.
 Her husband Kenneth died on February 8, 1997.
 In 2002, she moved to an assisted living facility in Monmouth, Oregon.

 In 2006, Ford donated an additional $8 million to Willamette University, the largest single donation in that school's history.
 In May 2007, Hallie Ford donated $15 million to the Pacific Northwest College of Art, the largest donation in that school's history.
 The donation would primarily be used for a visiting artists program.
 This donation to the college was the largest donation to any cultural group in Oregon's history.
 Also that month she was given the Distinguished Philanthropist Award by East Central University.

 Given before her death, but announced after her death was an $8 million donation to Oregon State University, the alma mater of her daughter Carmen Ford Phillips.
 The gift went toward the Hallie Ford Center for Healthy Children and Families as part of the school's College of Health and Human Sciences.

 Death and legacy

 Hallie Ford died on June 4, 2007, in Monmouth, Oregon, at the age of 102 after a brief illness.
-Ford Hall and the Hallie Ford Museum at Willamette University is named in her honor, as is the school's English and literature endowed professorship.
+Ford Hall and the Hallie Ford Museum at Willamette University are named in her honor, as is the school's English and literature endowed professorship.
 At East Central University the Hallie Brown Ford Fine Arts Center and the Hallie Brown Ford Award for Philanthropy honor her legacy at the school where she donated approximately $7 million over the years.